IjzerenHein/famous-map/docs/MapView.md

 MapView.pointFromPosition(Position)
 -----------------------------------
-Get the position in pixels, relative to the left-top of the container, for the given geographical position.
+Get the position in pixels (relative to the left-top of the container) for the given geographical position.

 **Parameters**

-**Position**:  *LatLng*,  in geographical coordinates (Latitude, Longitude).
+**Position**:  *LatLng*,  in geographical coordinates.

 **Returns**